retched/ZC-USPSRestful/README.md

 You can find the full instructions to install the module, including how to obtain your USPS API credentials, by reading the [related wiki page](https://github.com/retched/ZC-USPSRestful/wiki/Getting%20Started#installing) from the Github repository.

+### Upgrading/updating

-Upgrading the non-encapsulated version? **Overwrite ALL files of the old version.** (If you're using the encapsulated version, it is safe to upload the new version into the matching `USPSRestful/` which exists in a separate folder.)
+- Non-encapsulated version: **Overwrite ALL files of the old version.**
+- Encapsulated version: Simply upload the new release into the same `zc_plugins/` directory.
+Each release will have a separate folder containing that new version.
+(Example: Version `v1.0.0` will be uploaded into a folder named `v1.0.0`.)
+Once uploaded, visit the Plugin Manager in your admin area, selected the USPSRestful line in the table, and hit the "Upgrade Available" button and follow the prompts.
+When done, you can choose to delete the older versions.

 ## Uninstallation